NV Innovation Gateway

 Diverse Career Paths

-There are also both local, national and European possibilities for funding innovation activities as part of your academic career.
-Involvement in innovation project and developing these competencies can positively contribute to an academic career and a greater overlap in skills for careers both within and outside academia promotes more career mobility.
+There are also local, national, and European opportunities for funding innovation activities as part of your academic career.
+Involvement in innovation projects and developing these competencies can positively contribute to an academic career and a greater overlap in skills for careers both within and outside academia promotes more career mobility.

 In addition to the implementation of CoARA (in Norwegian), incentives are made to stimulate more innovation initiatives.
-With purpose to encourage individual engagement of innovation activities, NTNU provides NTNU Discovery as financial support to the development, verification and quality assurance of good and commercially viable business ideas.
+With the purpose of encouraging individual engagement in innovation activities, NTNU provides NTNU Discovery as financial support to the development, verification and quality assurance of good and commercially viable business ideas.

 - NTNU Discovery pilot project for employee/student